valovm/identicon/README.md

 ## Options

-I can pass options to customize
+You can pass options to customize

     background: (String, default '#ccc') the background color
     grid:       (Integer, default 5, range 4..12) - the number of rows and collumns for grid